Skip to content

 • For the sauce: Salted butter, softened, minced garlic, Dijon mustard, chopped rosemary, or thyme gets rubbed over the meat and eventually melts into the meat adding even more flavor.

-If your tenderloin doesn’t come already trimmed, you’ll notice a piece of silver skin that runs along the length of the meat.
-It should come off easily when you place a sharp knife between the meat and the skin and run it along the length, pulling off the skin with your other hand.
-Also, trim any extra fat.
+• Trim: Trim the piece of silver skin that runs along the length of the meat.
+Just place a sharp knife between meat and skin and run it along the length, pulling off the skin with your other hand.
+Trim any extra fat, too.

-If you’ve never worked with kitchen twine before, the easiest way to tie your tenderloin is to use smaller pieces and tie a string around the meat every couple of inches along the length.
-This holds the meat together and keeps the tail tucked in (if yours comes with the tail) so that the meat cooks evenly.
+• Tie: The easiest way to tie your tenderloin is to use smaller pieces of kitchen twine and tie a string around the meat every couple of inches.
+This holds the meat together so that the meat cooks evenly.

-Last, if you plan to chill the meat overnight coated in the dry rub, now’s the time to do it.
-If you don’t, it’s all good, it will still turn out great!
+• Chill: Last, if you plan to chill the meat overnight coated in the salty dry rub, now’s the time to do it.

-1. Season the meat.
-If you decided not to add the dry rub ahead of time, generously rub the meat with salt and pepper until well coated.
-Allow it to sit out at room temperature.
-You don’t want to add cold meat to a hot pan.
-It will stick, but will also bring down the temperature of the pan.
+Generously rub the meat with salt and pepper until well coated, then allow it to sit at room temperature.
+Don’t add cold meat to a hot pan as it will stick and bring down the temperature of the pan.

-2. Heat the skillet.
 While the oven is preheating to 425°F heat oil over medium-high heat in a large, cast-iron skillet.
-I use an oven-safe pan so that I can transfer it from the stovetop without having to move the meat to a roasting pan.
+I use an oven-safe pan so I can easily transfer it from stovetop to the oven.
 This is the same trick I use to cook steak in the oven.

 • Rare: pull at 120°F; serve at 125°F